Jawan (soundtrack): Background

 Jawan marked Anirudh's debut as a solo composer in Bollywood, previously having composed a song for the Hindi film David and its Tamil version (2013) and the background score of Jersey (2022).
 A. R. Rahman was reportedly approached by director Atlee to compose for the film, after their previous collaborations in Mersal (2017) and Bigil (2019).
 Rahman subsequently declined the offer for reasons unknown, which led to Anirudh's inclusion.
-He received a renumeration of ₹10 crore, thereby becoming the highest-paid Indian music composer.
+He received a remuneration of ₹10 crore, thereby becoming the highest-paid Indian music composer.

 While most of the songs were penned by Kumaar, Irshad Kamil was chosen as the guest lyricist writing two songs for the film.
 Vivek and Chandrabose penned all the songs in the Tamil and Telugu dubbed versions.
 The music rights were bagged by T-Series for ₹36 crore which was a record price for a Hindi album.

 "The thing with Jawan [...] there were a lot of emotions going on back to back [...]
 For example, you take the train heist.
 Shah Rukh sir is being villainic, and then suddenly within a few seconds, there's a story of a farmer happening somewhere else [...]
 The main challenge that we faced in Jawan was how we're going to connect these things together musically so that it seems seamless for the audience".

 — — Anirudh Ravichander in an interview to Film Companion.

 Anirudh felt that composing Jawan was similar to doing three films simultaneously, as the film ranged a multitude of emotions in the same time.
 For the first scene which opens in the tribal area, he decided to use tribal sounds that were more heroic, and while introducing Azad (Khan) he shifted to cooler music, and for Vikram Rathore (Khan), Atlee wanted him to use old-school rock, as the character wears headphones, but Anirudh went ahead with tribal music which was not similar to the earlier theme he used.
 He described that the music fell organically in place for the film.